discordjs/guide/guide/interactions/buttons.md

 ### Disabled buttons

-If you want to prevent a button from being used, but not remove it from the message, you can disable it with the `setDisabled()` method:
+If you want to prevent a button from being used, but not remove it from the message, you can disable it with the <DocsLink path="class/ButtonBuilder?scrollTo=setDisabled"/> method:

 ```js {5}
 const button = new ButtonBuilder()